 These Portland candy artisans craft unique sweets, be they creamy cacao confections, rainbow-colored candies or salty-sweet treats.

 For plant-based ice cream, it’s hard to beat Kate’s.
 Owner and ice cream expert Kate Williams started selling pints at farmers’ markets and pop-ups in 2017, then graduated to serving scoops from the courtyard of her commissary kitchen.
-Now she’s opening a brick-and-mortar ice cream shop on North Mississippi Avenue, in the space previously occupied by Ruby Jewel Ice Cream.
+Now she’s running a brick-and-mortar ice cream shop on North Mississippi Avenue, in the space previously occupied by Ruby Jewel Ice Cream.
 (You can also find pints at New Seasons grocery stores.)
 Ice Queen is another great vegan ice cream spot.
 If you’re in the mood for a different type of indulgence, they also offer ice pops and paletas (a frozen, fresh-fruit-based treat).

 Was this page helpful?